Skip to content

 This will generate a portable binary server which we can run to start our server.

-Compiling server to binary usually significantly reduce memory usage by 2-3x compared to development environment.
+Compiling server to binary usually significantly reduces memory usage by 2-3x compared to development environment.

 This command is a bit long, so let's break it down:

-To start our server, simly run the binary.
+To start our server, simply run the binary.

 bash